IBT Institute of Basic Technology

 • Generates WASSCE-aligned lesson plans instantly

-• Drafts parent communication letters
+• Drafts parent communication letters in seconds

-• Queries Claude, ChatGPT, and Gemini simultaneously
+• Runs ChatGPT, Claude, and Gemini simultaneously — returning the best response

 🎯 Who It's For